openstack/diskimage-builder/elements/rhel-common/README.md

 #### REG\_REPOS
-A single string representing a list of repository names separated by a space.
+A single string representing a list of repository names separated by a comma (No spaces).
 Each of the repositories in this string are enabled through subscription manager.
 Once you've attached a subscription, you can find available repositories by running subscription-manager repos --list.

 #### REG\_SERVER\_URL